 For many years, not a day went by when I didn’t hear “Mommy, are you happy?”
 My children were constantly trying to gauge how I was feeling at any given moment.
 It was well known in my house that my mood was just as unpredictable as the Ohio Valley weather we lived in.
 I blamed that on pregnancy/post pardom hormones, lack of sleep, feeling spread to thin caring for 5 kids, a husband that worked too much and helped too little.
 In fact, I blamed it on all sorts of external circumstances because I was just terrible at controlling my mood swings throughout the day.
-But the truth is, even when many of those circumstances were NOT my reality at the moment, I was STILL a therMOMeter!
+But the truth is, even when many of those circumstances were NOT my reality at the moment, I was a therMOMeter!

 The thermometer has absolutely NO CONTROL over the temperature, all it can do is REACT to it.